seb54000/tpcs-workstations/README.md

 ### Already done (kind of changelog)

+- [x] Change vm username with vmXX instead of cloudus ??
+  - also align IAM usernames in AWS (we then use vm00, vm01 as aws users)
 - [x] Deploy prometheus node exporter on all hosts and a prometheus on docs or access node to follow CPU/RAM usage
 - [x] Why in guacamole VMs the code and other apps are not launched at first login anymore ? (cloud inti was blocked and not finished....)
 - [x] Document how to connect to AWS console for users during tp IaC. (they have AK/SK access to configure terraform but cannot login to console : https://tpiac.signin.aws.amazon.com/console/)